keras-team/keras-io/guides/md/litert_export.md

 interpreter supports **runtime input resizing**.
 This means you can process different batch sizes with the same exported model without re-exporting.

-> **Note:** The PyTorch backend also accepts a `dynamic_shapes` kwarg powered
-> by `torch.export.Dim`.
-However, this path currently has limitations in the
-> Keras → LiteRT conversion pipeline for some layer types.
-The recommended
-> approach for variable batch sizes is runtime resizing, which is fully
-> supported and tested.
+> **Warning:** The new `ai_edge_litert.interpreter.Interpreter` does **not**
+> support graphs with dynamic shapes.
+Models exported with the PyTorch backend
+> and a `dynamic_shapes` argument may fail to run with this interpreter.
+If you
+> need variable input shapes, use runtime input resizing (shown below) instead.
+> Dynamic-shape export works when using the TensorFlow backend during
+> conversion, but the resulting model should still be executed with a TFLite
+> interpreter that supports dynamic tensors if you do not resize inputs to a
+> fixed shape first.

 ```python